 Bali Adventure Roadtrip

-This 2 weeks starts with your Intro to Bali, visit locals sites, get to know your new friends and the do’s and dont’s on this beautiful island.
+Your Bali Backpacking cultural experience has arrived.
+These 2 weeks on your Bali road trip start with your Intro to Bali, visit locals sites, get to know your new friends and the do’s and dont’s on this beautiful island.

 Go on a cycle tour, visit an active volcano, tread into spice plantations and rice fields, hike into the mountains and take part in Turtle conservation.
-The program will unleash the adventure in you.
+The Bali trip will unleash the adventure in you.

-This action-packed week begins by visiting the site of an active volcano – Kintamani.
+This action-packed week on your backpacking Bali experience begins by visiting the site of an active volcano – Kintamani.
 The first activity of the week involves a bicycle tour offering you a magnificent view of Mt.
 Batur and the surrounding landscape and takes you through spice plantations and rice fields.
 On the next day of the adventure, you will be spending the day at a Southern Bali beach and visiting the Turtle Conservation Village.
 Days 3 and 4 involve rafting down the beautiful Ayung river and a hike at sunrise up Mt.
 Batur.
-The last planned activity for the week is a relaxing Balinese massage which will relieve you of any aches and pains from the active week so the only thing you take back with you are wonderful memories.
+The last planned activity for the week is a relaxing Balinese massage which will relieve you of any aches and pains from the active week so the only thing you take back with you from your Bali trip are wonderful memories.

 Aims & Objectives

-To show the best Bali has to offer through an adventure filled with fun and varied activities.
+- To show the best Bali has to offer through an adventure road trip filled with fun and varied activities.

-Explore the Ubud area with walking tours through the rice terraces, villages and rolling hills, and stop in at the famous Monkey street.
+Your Bali trip will begin with exploring the Ubud area with walking Bali tours through the rice terraces, villages and rolling hills, and stop in at the famous Monkey street.
 Take a spiritual tour around local temples, including PuraTirtaEmpul, the holy water temple.